astrotars/stream-flutter/README.md

-# TheStream: Building a Social Network w/ Stream and Flutter, Part 1
+# TheStream: Building a Social Network w/ Stream Activity Feeds and Flutter

 In this post, we'll be creating a simple social network, called TheStream, that allows a user to post messages to followers.